usharesoft/appcenter-docs/admin/en/source/pages/architecture/platform-overview.rst

 	* UForge Server – This contains all the business logic of UForge, handling all incoming user requests.
 	* Meta-data SQL Store – A database holding all the configuration information and data of the platform.
+	* Secret Manager - A dedicated service to store user's secrets in a secure way
 	* LDAP Service – LDAP holding user authentication and access information
 	* IDM Service – Authentication and authorization module
 	* Generation Cluster – A grid engine for scheduling and executing image generations